davideserafini/ciphers-uniud/README.md

 CodeIgniter and phpseclib are not included in this repository, please download them from the authors' sites.
 Place the library to application/libraries/ renaming the directory to phpseclib.

-You also have to specify your own database data in application/config/database.php

 ## Database setup
-I've added create_database.sql with the SQL code needed to create the database.
-The login datas you can see in application/config/database.php are only an example and no, I don't use those on http://ciphersuniud.davideserafini.com :)
+You can use create_database.sql to create the database, remember to adjust application/config/database.php accordingly (the datas you see are for examply only).

 ## Notes
 The code is not heavily optimized because this is not the purpose of the project.